viswesr/fossprojectlogs/go-x-sys-unix-mksyscall-go-27779.md

 ### 17-Nov-2018

 * Sourced $GOROOT/src/syscall/mksyscall_windows.go and created mksyscall.go
-* Added support for all available tags in mksyscall.pl
+* Added support for all available tags in mksyscall.pl as flags
 * Added support for extraction of optional SYS_<NAME> parameter and detection of either //sys or //sysnb in ParseFiles()
 * Various modifications to template and helper functions to produce syscall closer to mksyscaall.pl
+* Need to implement usage of tags/flags
 * Testing:

   <code>